titaneric/titaneric.github.io/static/latex/resume.typ

             ],
             [Developed kustomize plugin for managing secrets on internal KMS and secret management systems, enhancing security and compliance.
             ],
-            [Developed a Go SDK to wrap the successor private cloud API post-LY merger, leveraging OpenAPI schema for automatic code generation, ensuring maintainability, unified log formatting, and a client-agnostic design.
+            [Developed a Go SDK to wrap the successor private cloud API post-LY merger, leveraging OpenAPI schema for automatic code generation./*, ensuring maintainability, unified log formatting, and a client-agnostic design.*/
             ],
             [Created automation tools, including a Slack workflow automation framework and GitHub Actions, to improve operational efficiency and quality.
             ],